 Press the Xbox button to open the guide, select Home, and then scroll right and select Store.

 Next, select Search and type Blu-ray in the search bar, press the Menu button on your controller.
-Later, select Blu-ray Player app when seen.
+Later, select the Blu-ray Player app when seen.

 When done, select Free or Install to download and install the Blu-ray Player app